Oak processionary moth (OPM)

 Pets should be restrained from approaching the caterpillars or fallen nests.

 If you see any oak processionary nests or caterpillars (OPM) you should report them immediately.

 If they are on a privately owned oak tree, report them to the Forestry Commission using the Tree Alert online pest reporting form.
 If you cannot use Tree Alert, you may report them by telephone on 0300 067 4442 or by email at firstname.lastname@example.org.

-If they are on a council owned tree, report it to us on 020 8891 1411 or by email at firstname.lastname@example.org.
+If OPM are on a council owned tree, report it to us on 020 8891 1411 or via email at email@example.com.